radiant-rstats/docs/basics/app/correlation.md

 ### Covariance matrix

-Although we generally prefer to see the correlation matrix, you can also see the covariance matrix by checking the `Show covariance matrix` box.
+Although we generally use the correlation matrix, you can also show the covariance matrix by checking the `Show covariance matrix` box.

 ### Pause estimation

-For larger datasets it can useful to click `Pause estimation` before selecting variables, entering filters, correlation cutoffs, etc. When you are ready to generate the correlation matrix or correlation plot make sure that `Pause estimation` is not checked.
+For larger datasets it can useful to click `Pause estimation` before selecting variables, setting correlation cutoffs, etc. When you are ready to generate the correlation matrix or correlation plot make sure that `Pause estimation` is not checked.
 When `Pause estimation` is not checked, any changes to the inputs will automatically result in a new matrix and/or plot.

 ### Khan on correlation